PricingFrontier/python-for-pricing-course/docs/index.md

 Instead choose a project, whether personal or at work, and look to apply the principles and ideas described in this course.

-All the tools referenced are free to use, however some do have pricing for commerical use.
+All the tools referenced are free to use, or have free tiers, however some do have pricing for commerical use.

 ## [Chapter 0: Overview](./0.
 Overview/index.md)